Department Chair and Program Director Handbook

 - The proposal for new or changed course must be accompanied by a syllabus that contains all the elements included on the CAS Syllabus Guidelines page.

-- The proposal will be discussed, evaluated and voted on by the department/program full-time faculty via departmental meeting or email; department/program approval pertains to the course as well as any proposed course designations (e.g., core, SL, and/or CD).
+- The proposal will be discussed, evaluated and voted on by the department/program full-time faculty via departmental meeting or email; department/program approval pertains to the course as well as any proposed course designations (e.g., Core, Community Engaged Learning [CEL, formerly Service Learning], and/or Cultural Diversity [CD]).

 - Once the proposal has been approved at the department/program level, the proposing faculty member will submit the proposal through Curriculog.